Recommended portfolio from DNB Carnegie

 On this page you will find equity strategist Paul Harper's weekly top picks on the Oslo Stock Exchange.

-WEEKLY PORTFOLIO: Equity strategist Paul Harper's portfolio of recommended shares from the Oslo Stock Exchange has outperformed the main index in 18 of the last 21 years.
-(Photo: NTB)
+WEEKLY PORTFOLIO: Equity strategist Paul Harper's portfolio of recommended shares from the Oslo Stock Exchange has outperformed the main index in 18 of the past 21 years.
+(Photo: DNB)

 Weekly and daily recommendations